Ibeksconde/IbeksConde/README.md

 :100: I believe in the gospel of Jesus; engaged in the mandate; preaching the gospel

-:star: Open to learning, feedback & corrections
+:star: Open to learning & feedback

 >*I enjoy road-tripping*